-Avalon Airport has commenced international operations, having received tremendous support from both the Commonwealth and Victorian Governments.
+Avalon Airport has commenced international operations, having received tremendous support from both the Australian and Victorian Governments.
 Now, the airport aims to further expand both its domestic and international passenger operations, and also freight operations, providing a significant economic boost to the G21 region.

 Avalon Airport’s geographic location between Melbourne and Geelong makes it both a capital city airport and an exceptionally well-equipped regional airport, servicing a large catchment in western Victoria and providing connections to significant tourism destinations such as Geelong, the Bellarine and the Great Ocean Road.